- Plenty of tyre clearance

 Finishing kit hits the price point

-Kinesis is selling the G2 at £1500, which in a genre with rapidly inflating price tags, is very reasonable.
+Kinesis is selling the G2 at £1600 (£1500 at time of review), which in a genre with rapidly inflating price tags, is very reasonable.
 Of course to hit that price point, there’s going to be a couple of compromises along the way.

 Alex rims are often specced on builds around this price point, and they’re reliable – if not particularly inspiring.
 In this case they’re OEM GD26 rims with alloy hubs featuring sealed cartridge bearings.
 A high spoke count (32 front and rear) design keeps them true despite a battering, but if I were looking to up the performance of this bike I’d consider a swap to drop some weight.